 ClearURLs is an add-on based on the new WebExtensions technology and is optimized for Firefox and Chrome based browsers.

-Large (and small) websites use elements in the URL, e.g.:
+Many websites use tracking elements in the URL (e.g.

 Another common example are Amazon URLs.
-If you search for a product on Amazon you will get a very long URL for this product, e.g.
+If you search for a product on Amazon you will see a very long URL, such as:

-the most of this URL is available for tracking and is not needed.
-After ClearURLs has cleaned this URL, it looks like this:
+Indeed most of the above URL is tracking code.
+Once ClearURLs has cleaned the address, it will look like this:

 Here you can download the packed files for the Firefox- and Chrome-Dev: